10+ Things to Do in Salem Massachusetts for Halloween

 • Boston Attractions

-Salem is the busiest on weekends when it fills up with tourists, but it's also arguably its most festive when thronged with people.
-However, if you're in search of a less hectic experience, you can head to Salem any weekday in October or during one of the first weekends in the month—you’ll still find plenty of seasonal things to do.
+Salem is busiest on weekends when it fills up with tourists, but it's arguably at its most festive when thronged with people.
+However, if you're in search of a less hectic experience, you can head to Salem any weekday in October or during one of the first weekends in the month.
+You’ll still find plenty of seasonal things to do.

-Dedicate at least one full day to seeing the sites in Salem and consider an overnight stay to join in on some of the spooky nighttime walking tours and ghost tours offered.
-Some of the top hotels in the area recommended by Haunted Happenings include the Clipper Ship Inn (budget-friendly), Hawthorne Hotel (a historic hotel), and Salem Waterfront Hotel & Suites (an award-winning lodging).
+Dedicate at least one full day to seeing the sights in Salem and consider an overnight stay to join in on some of the spooky night-time walking tours and ghost tours offered.
+Some of the top hotels in the area recommended by Haunted Happenings include the Clipper Ship Inn (budget-friendly), Hawthorne Hotel (a historic hotel), and Salem Waterfront Hotel & Suites (award-winning lodging).

-Do remember, however, that October dates will book up fast, so consider making your reservations soon!
-The closer to Halloween it is, the more difficult it will be to get to Salem in the heavy traffic and to find reasonably-priced parking.
+Do remember that October dates will book up fast, so make your reservations in advance.
+The closer to Halloween it is, the more difficult it will be to get to Salem in heavy traffic and find reasonably priced parking.
 If you're coming from the Boston area, we recommend you take either the commuter rail (Newburyport/Rockport Line) or a bus to avoid the hassle of parking.

 That said, there’s nothing quite like spending Halloween weekend in Salem as it is always jam-packed with fun and spooky things to do.

 Do you believe in witchcraft?
-At the Salem Witch Museum, get insight into the complex and evolving perception of witches, “from midwives and healers to witch hunts and Wiccans.”
+At the Salem Witch Museum, get an insight into the complex and evolving perception of witches 'from midwives and healers to witch hunts and Wiccans.'
 Salem’s most visited museum presents the witch hysteria of 1692 in a way that is educational, thought-provoking, and a bit spooky.

-The House of Seven Gables is New England’s oldest wooden mansion built in 1668 and made famous through the fiction of Nathaniel Hawthorne, author of The Scarlet Letter.
-It's a must-visit attraction for book lovers and American Literature fans.
+The House of Seven Gables is New England’s oldest wooden mansion.
+Built in 1668, it was made famous through the fiction of Nathaniel Hawthorne, author of The Scarlet Letter.
+A must-visit attraction for book lovers and American Literature fans.

 In October, add to the experience with their program of specialized audio tours.
-Experience a more personal history of Salem from the perspectives of the people who don’t make it into the history books with the Passages of the Past Audio Tour, or try out their brand new Immersive 360 Tour where you'll join senior historical interpreter David Moffat for this unique and online venture through over 350 years of history.
+Experience a more personal history of Salem from the perspectives of the people who didn't make it into the history books with the Passages of the Past Audio Tour, or try out their Immersive 360 Tour where you'll join senior historical interpreter David Moffat for a unique and online venture through over 350 years of history.

 Home to a collection of one million artifacts and natural treasures dating back to 1799, when sea captains would bring home treasures from their travels overseas, the Peabody Essex Museum (PEM) offers Salem visitors a unique examination of world history.